Programs and Requirements

 Students with undergraduate majors in the food sciences, including chemistry, microbiology, nutrition, biology and biochemistry, may be well prepared for graduate work in Food Science.
 If your undergraduate degree is not directly related to food science, you may be eligible by strengthen your preparation through enrollment in additional courses before applying, or while pursuing your graduate degree.
 Undergraduate students who are pursuing studies not related to food science and who contemplate graduate work in food science should take as many courses in the basic physical and biological sciences as possible.
 Your graduate studies may be tailored for your individual background and needs.

 For a complete application, the following materials are required.
-All materials should be received by the deadlines outlined below for priority consideration – including TOEFL and GRE.
+All materials should be received by the deadlines outlined above for priority consideration – including language requirements.
 Applications are most competitive when these priority deadlines are met.

 - An online completed Application for Admission to the Graduate School, on which the student should indicate food science as the major.